 When you have copied your tracking tag click Next »

 Matomo is installed and ready to track your visitors.
 As soon as visitors start arriving, Matomo will be keeping track of their data.
 Matomo reports are generated in real time, so you should see data in your Matomo dashboard straight away.

 Click Continue to Matomo » and log in to your dashboard!

 If something isn’t working correctly or you are experiencing an error, you may want to take a look at the Troubleshooting Guide.

 If you want to give other users access to Matomo, or monitor more than one website, or rebrand Matomo or install third party plugins, you will need to use the Administration pages.
 Click « Administration » in the top menu, then click « Users » to manage users and permissions.

-When you have finished configuring Matomo, you can set more restrictive permissions (ie. read only) to the « piwik/config/ » folder.
-Matomo will always write its data inside the « piwik/tmp/ » folder, so this is the only folder that requires write permissions.
+When you have finished configuring Matomo, you can set more restrictive permissions (ie. read only) to the « matomo/config/ » folder.
+There are only two places where Matomo will need to write files:

 Medium and High-Traffic Websites: Setup an automated task (cron) to process reports

 If your website is a medium or high-traffic website (more than a few hundred visits per day), we highly recommend to set up auto-archiving cron task so that Matomo calculates your reports periodically.
 When the cron is setup and the timeout value increased, Matomo dashboard will load very quickly as the reports will be pre-processed by the core:archive command triggered by cron.

 If you do not setup the cron, Matomo will recalculate your statistics every time you visit a Matomo report, which will slow Matomo down and increase the load on your database.